Transfer news: What does each Premier League club need in January?

 Brentford – Right back, No. 10

 The Bees are team which has been hit hard by injuries, so they will hope to get plenty of starters back soon.
 The only area they could use some help is at ring wing-back.
 Bringing in a true right back there will allow Sergi Canos to play further forward and Brentford could do with his creativity in attack.
-They’re pushing hard to sign Christian Eriksen on a short-term deal, which would be amazing to see.
+They signed Christian Eriksen on a short-term deal, which is amazing to see, and gives them a huge boost with their creativity.

 Brighton and Hove Albion – Central striker